 Research Use Disclaimer

 This article is provided for educational and research reference purposes only.
 All peptides sold by Apex Laboratory are intended exclusively for in-vitro laboratory research use and are not for human consumption.
-For batch-specific HPLC and Mass Spectrometry documentation, contact our support team at support@apexlaboratory.org.
+Peptide testing documentation should be interpreted as batch-level analytical evidence for research material, not as clinical-use authorization.